ENGAGEMENT PHOTO PREP

-To kick things off, we've put together this handy guide with suggestions and FAQs to help as we plan for your shoot.
+To kick things off we've put together this handy guide with tips and FAQs as we plan for your shoot.
 You've probably seen lots of engagement photos out there on the internet, and it can seem like the possibilities are endless.
 The most important idea to take away from this: be yourselves and enjoy the process!
 There's really no rule book, and our sessions are not about the coolest backdrops, the fanciest outfits, or the most Pinterest-worthy props.
-They’re about you two connecting with each other, and taking a break from planning to celebrate this exciting time.
+They’re about you two connecting with each other, and taking a break from planning to celebrate and document this exciting time in your lives.

 WHAT TO EXPECT

 How do we do this?
-By focusing in on the connection between you two to get honest, happy, and beautiful photos.
-Our goal is to bring out and document your personalities, quirks, and the things you love about each other - we believe this is much more timeless than traditional stiff posing.
-Therefore the way we direct is very organic, camera-unaware, fast paced, fun, and most of all - meaningful.
-First we'll make sure you look great, composing flattering photos with beautiful light, but then our priority is to get you two connected and relaxed.
-We'll ask lots of questions, crack some jokes, move around, give you some breathing room - anything to get your focus off of the camera and onto each other.
+By focusing in on the connection between you two.
+Our goal is to bring out and document your personalities, quirks, and the things you love about each other.
+The way we direct is very organic, camera-unaware, fast paced, fun, and most of all - meaningful.
+First we'll make sure you look great, composing flattering photos with beautiful light, but then our priority is to get you two relaxed and connected.
+We'll ask lots of questions, crack some jokes, move around, give you breathing room - really anything to get your focus off of the camera and onto each other.
 Further into the session we may dig a bit deeper, having you talk about bigger things like personal memories, inside jokes, what connects you two most, or the things that you hope for in your future.

 On to logistics: when should we schedule your shoot?
-If you'd like to use your photos for save the dates, these are typically sent out 6-9 months in advance of the wedding.
-Factoring in edit time: we'll return your photos within 3 weeks of your shoot.
+If you'd like to use your photos for save the dates, these are typically sent out about 9 months in advance of the wedding.
+Factoring in edit time: we'll return your photos within about 3 weeks of your shoot.
 If you don’t plan to use the photos for a save the date there is of course more flexibility, and sessions can take place closer to your wedding date.

-No matter the time of year, we'll always start your shoot about 1.5 hours before sunset (or at sunrise!) for the best lighting.
-Harsh mid-day sunlight creates wacky colors and skin tones, unflattering facial shadows, sweating, squinting, and a host of other challenges, so we avoid it whenever possible.
-The hours around sunrise and sunset provide beautiful directional light to work with - think warm golden rays, soft/even shadows everywhere, and (our favorite) the romantic blue-ish tones of twilight.
+No matter the time of year we'll always start your shoot about 1.5 hours before sunset (or at sunrise!) for the best lighting.
+Harsh mid-day sunlight creates wacky colors and skin tones, unflattering shadows, sweating, squinting, and a host of other challenges, so we avoid it whenever possible.
+The hours around sunrise and sunset have beautiful directional light - think warm golden rays, soft/even shadows everywhere, and (our favorite) the romantic blue-ish tones of twilight.

-During the wedding season (May-October) we shoot on weekdays as our weekends are a little hectic.
-We'll send our Shoot Reservation Calendar to select your date!
+During the wedding season (May-October) we schedule engagement sessions on weekdays as our weekends are wedding-focused.
+We'll send over our Shoot Reservation Calendar for you to select your date!

 “Where should we shoot?”, you ask.
-Above all we encourage locations and activities that represent you as a couple - think sentimental spots, unique hobbies, or shared passions that could be incorporated.
+Above all we encourage locations and activities that represent you as a couple - think sentimental spots, unique hobbies, or shared passions.
 Don’t be afraid to think outside of the typical spots!
-Avoiding popular landmarks will cut down on crowds (photobombers and watching eyes), permits, and other restrictions, and will allow your photos stand out as unique.
+Avoiding popular landmarks will cut down on crowds (photobombers and watching eyes), permits, and other restrictions, and will allow your photos to stand out as unique.

 Some ideas to help you brainstorm: like hanging at your home together?
 In-home sessions are truly our favorite, capturing your lives together at this moment in time.
 We also find that people are much more relaxed and natural in their own environment, without lots of other people around.
 Have a favorite neighborhood you live in or love to spend time in?
-We love wandering around finding interesting light and backdrops.
-We've been on sailboats, had a few at breweries, cooked in peoples' kitchens, wandered art museums, you name it.
+We love wandering around to find interesting light, scenarios, and local hangs.
+We've been on sailboats and canoes, had a few at breweries, explored art museums, you name it.
 We are always game for new locations, adventures, and concepts, and we’re happy to help brainstorm or pull from our bucket list if you’re stumped.